eriksongoncalves/GoRestaurant-mobile/README.md

 # GoRestaurant

-Simple crud application created as a challenge in Rocketseat's.
+Mobile application created as a challenge in Rocketseat's.

 Technologies used